A Toll Road to Sprawl

 Bypass would saddle taxpayers with decades of debt

 The proposed highway would run parallel to US 74, bypass the city of Monroe and connect to the I-485 beltway southeast of Charlotte.
 NCDOT and the North Carolina Turnpike Authority are touting it as a toll road.
-Local commuters would have to pay as much as $1,300 a year to use the highway, yet that revenue is projected to cover less than half of the project's $808 million cost.
-To make up the difference, taxpayers statewide might end up forking out $24 million a year for up to 40 years.
+Local commuters would have to pay as much as $1,300 a year to use the highway, yet that revenue is projected to cover less than a third of the project's $898 million cost.
+To make up the difference, taxpayers statewide will be required to fork out $24 million a year for up to 40 years.

 That's funding that can't be spent on critically needed transportation projects in the Charlotte region or elsewhere.
-North Carolina already has $120 billion in long-term transportation needs, and only half that in identified funding.
-We should not be mortgaging our transportation future by issuing bonds for this massive, unnecessary project.
+North Carolina has billions of dollars of transportation needs and a severe shortfall in funding.
+We should not be spending our scarce transportation resources on this massive, unnecessary project.

 NCDOT botched environmental study for bypass